20 May 2025

 Everyone’s retirement looks different, so to capture this, the study divides spending into five buckets based on levels of expenditure.
 They then provide further detail within two categories: No Frills (the second-to-lowest spending level) reflecting a basic standard of living that includes few, if any, luxuries; and Choices (the second-highest spending level) that represents a more comfortable standard of living, which includes some luxuries or treats.

-We’ve looked at the amounts needed for a couple living in a metro area (Auckland or Wellington).
-If you live in another part of New Zealand, your costs will be lower so your budget will stretch further.
+We’ve looked at the amounts needed for a couple living in a metro area (Auckland, Christchurch or Wellington).

 What is a ‘No Frills’ or a ‘Choices’ lifestyle?

-• Dining out: No Frills sets aside $33 a week to spend at a cafe or on takeaways – so maybe one outing a week.
-Choices is nearly three times this amount at $92, enough for an extra meal out and a few more takeaway coffees.
+• Dining out: No Frills sets aside $51 a week to spend at a cafe or on takeaways – so maybe one outing a week.
+Choices is not much higher at $67, as rising costs elsewhere appear to have seen a decrease in dining out.

-• Recreation and culture: This category includes everything from the cost of your TV and Netflix subscription, club memberships, spend on pets, books, and magazines - through to holiday accommodation.
-This adds $98 a week to your No Frills budget, of which $23 is spent on holiday accommodation, so this would probably fund one or two domestic holidays each year.
-Choices affords you a larger budget of $186 a week, so a lot more to spend on recreational activities, and maybe even allowing for an overseas holiday.
+• Recreation and culture: This category includes everything from the cost of your TV and Netflix subscription, club memberships, spend on pets, books, and magazines – through to holiday accommodation.
+This adds $100 a week to your No Frills budget, of which $12 a week is spent on holiday accommodation, so we may see a few more staycations this year.
+Choices affords you a larger budget of $167 a week, so a lot more to spend on recreational activities, and maybe even allowing for an overseas holiday.

-• Clothing and footwear: No Frills budgets $15 a week to spend on clothing and footwear, so a few additions to the wardrobe each year.
-For the more fashion-forward, the Choices budget of $41 a week will stretch a little further.
+• Clothing and footwear: No Frills budgets $7 a week to spend on clothing and footwear, so a few additions to the wardrobe each year.
+For the more fashionforward, the Choices budget of $32 a week will stretch a little further.

 Source: Massey University NZ Fin-Ed Centre: New Zealand retirement expenditure guidelines